TechieDev22/AO-Radar/README.md

 In the near future, there will be a system allowing you to pick and choose (or develop!) plugins much like apps on your phone, complete with Android-style permissions for accessing your ESI data and EULA-legal-to-read files.
 You will be able to install and run anyone's tools while feeling safe about your computer and character's data.

 # Installation and Usage
 There is no complex setup process.
-Simply download the EveVon zip file from the releases page, extract it and run EXE once and forget about it. https://user-images.githubusercontent.com/62183293/79319758-bf8cd380-7ed6-11ea-902b-41fb27973048.png
+Simply download the EveVon zip file from the releases page, extract it and run the EveVon file. https://user-images.githubusercontent.com/62183293/79319758-bf8cd380-7ed6-11ea-902b-41fb27973048.png